 According to police, the father was visibly intoxicated when police arrived, but he refused to be tested.
 He was arrested and charged with DUI.
 Police are investigating the details on what happened to the car’s brakes.

 Tragedy is difficult enough to overcome, but when charges of DUI are added, it can make the difficulty seem impossible.
 Not only must the emotional pain be dealt with, but the injury done by the charges can be fatal to the defendant’s reputation and employment prospects.

 Stephen E. Kellis understands the long-reaching effects these charges can have and has dedicated his life to help.
-Call Kellis Law for a free consultation and we will do everything in our power to give you the defense you need and deserve.
+Call the experienced Pennsylvania DUI lawyers at Kellis Law for a free consultation and we will do everything in our power to give you the defense you need and deserve.